 C-Path Works Effectively with Other Public-Private Partnerships

-Prior to embarking on a project, each C-Path consortium carries out a feasibility analysis to assess the current landscape and identify unmet drug development needs.
-An essential part of this analysis is to identify other collaborative efforts in the same disease areas to avoid duplication, and, wherever possible, establish links to leverage any ongoing initiatives.
-C-Path is currently collaborating with a variety of organizations, including the Foundation for the National Institutes of Health (FNIH) on clinical renal safety biomarkers, the Innovative Medicines Initiative (IMI) on a range of safety biomarkers, the Alzheimer’s Association on the Global Alzheimer’s Association Interactive Network (GAAIN), the CEO Initiative (CEOi), New York Academy of Science (NYAS), and others.
+Prior to embarking on a project, C-Path carries out a feasibility analysis to assess the current landscape and identify unmet medical product development needs.
+An essential part of this analysis is to identify other collaborative efforts in the same disease areas to avoid duplication and establish links to leverage any ongoing initiatives.

 C-Path Builds Scientific Consensus

-C-Path builds scientific consensus among its members from academia, government, patient organizations, and industry to develop new tools to support medical product development.
+C-Path builds scientific consensus among its members from academia, government, patient organizations and industry to develop new tools to support medical product development.
 C-Path’s neutral presence has changed the dynamic by facilitating and fostering a productive exchange of ideas among regulators, the regulated industry, and other stakeholders.
-C-Path has actively collaborated with FDA’s Center for Drug Evaluation and Research (CDER) to pioneer and continually enhance the process for DDT qualification.

 C-Path’s Proven Record of Successful Execution

-Based on needs identified by consortia members, C-Path currently has numerous nonclinical biomarkers, clinical biomarkers, clinical outcome assessment instruments, disease progression models, and in vitro tools which have already been endorsed or are in various stages of development with regulatory authorities including FDA, EMA and/or PMDA.
+Based on needs identified by its stakeholders, C-Path currently has numerous nonclinical biomarkers, clinical biomarkers, clinical outcome assessment instruments, disease progression models and in vitro tools which have already been endorsed or are in various stages of development with regulatory authorities including FDA, EMA and PMDA.
 These development efforts are being driven with a focus and a sense of urgency to enable DDTs that reflect the latest science and have a positive impact on the drug development process.